News

 The following Republican Senators voted against lowering taxes on small businesses:

-• Sen. Bruce Anderson
+• Sen. Dick Anderson

 • Sen. Christine Drazan